 I had an ongoing QUESTIONS sheet of paper.
 When we went over it with our boss the Thursday before the test, I had figured out the answer to most of the questions I’d written down.
 For example, I kept hearing the term, “a covered auto.”
 My literal thinking brain was working over time.
 When I heard the term “a covered auto,” I figured that the auto was covered, as in a protective material or something.
 I envisioned an auto fitted nicely with a heavy fabric.
 It didn’t take me long to figure out that a “covered auto,” is an auto that is covered by insurance.
-But that’s how foreign everything was to me, so passing the pre-exam quizzes that were stated like trickster questions was a long arduous process.
+So passing the pre-exam quizzes that were stated like trickster questions was a long arduous process.

-The test was Friday at 3:30.
+The test was at 3:30.
 I finished my pre-exam quizzes at 4pm the Wednesday before the test.
 That was a team effort between my co-worker and myself.
-Once those were done, that gave me only Wednesday night, Thursday, and Friday morning to read the 175 some pages of written notes and try to not only memorize, but digest insurance: Property and Casualty, Auto, Homeowners, Ocean and Inland Marine, Workman’s Comp.
-I was frantic, barely taking a break to go to the bathroom, and when I did, I read my notes on the way to and from, and kept my notes in site while there… This week?
-Bradley was on his own.
-There was no Farkle.
+Once those were done, that gave me only Wednesday night, Thursday, and Friday morning to read the 175 some pages of written notes and try to not only memorize and digest insurance: Property and Casualty, Auto, Homeowners, Ocean and Inland Marine, Workman’s Comp.
+I was frantic, barely taking a break to go to the bathroom, and when I did, I read my notes on the way to and from, and kept my notes in site while there.
+Multi-tasking at its finest.
+This week Bradley was on his own and there was no Farkle.

 Friday at noon I picked my fellow employee up at her house.
 One minute I was speaking words of peace and encouragement, the next minute she was comforting me.
-I wanted to cry, I wanted to be done.
+I wanted to cry; I wanted to be done.
 It wasn’t so much that I felt I had to pass to impress my boss.
-He was adamant that we shouldn’t stress about passing the first time, that it was common for people to take the test over before passing.
+He was adamant that we shouldn’t stress about passing the first time, that it was common for people to take the test over.
 I simply wanted to pass so I could move on.
 I wanted to go to the bathroom unencumbered.
-I wanted to make a meal for Bradley, or play a game of farkle.
+I wanted to make a meal for Bradley and play Farkle.
 I didn’t want Bradley living with an absentee mom, present, but not really.
 I didn’t want to be a hermit behind an office door, with a singular focus.

-My fellow employee and I got to the test site about 3 hours early to get finger printed and then to go have lunch while we studied and put the finishing touches on our brains (thank you, boss).
+My fellow employee and I got to the test site about 3 hours early to get finger printed and then to have lunch while we studied and put the finishing touches on our brains (thank you, boss).
 We wondered how we could possibly make a difference this late in the game.
 But we knew that we could pass or fail, by one question, and neither of us could bear the thought of that.
 I needed to pray before my test one last time.
-I wanted to pray with someone.
+I wanted to pray in union with someone.
 It wouldn’t do to mutter a final prayer under my breath, so I muttered to Jesus that he would protect me from embarrassing either myself or my new friend, and I asked her if she had a faith.
-Her answer was longish but clear: I knew enough to ask if we could pray, and that’s what we did.
-I drove back to the test site and aloud asked God if he would reward us for our hard work, and that his will would be done, and that we would relieve ourselves of the pressure we had put on ourselves.
+Her answer was longish but clear: She shared enough and I asked her if we could pray.
+As we drove back to the test site I asked aloud if God would reward us for our hard work, and that his will would be done, and that we would relieve ourselves of the pressure we had put on ourselves.
 AMEN.

 I was surprised when I finished the test with an hour left.
 I had the opportunity to go back over my questions.
 With that much time left, I considered it, for fear that I was foolish not to.
 I went back about five questions, but then decided I wasn’t going to do it.
 I knew what I knew and that wasn’t going to change.
 Going back might sabotage my results.
 I hit the SEND button that indicated I was finished.
 The test calculated for a minute.
 I looked at the screen and saw the word PASS.
 I was stunned.
 I bowed my head and thanked Jesus, truly in disbelief.